wangby511/System-Design-Architecture-and-Infra/design-common.md

 A shard or service that receives much more data than the others is called **a hotspot**.

-This problem can be mitigated by allocating more nodes/resources to process popular item/key, or at the beginning we should choose the right/proper partition key.
+This problem can be mitigated by 1) Allocate more nodes/resources to process popular item/key.
+2) At the beginning we should choose the right/proper partition key.

+Steps of allocating more resources: 1) Apply for extra resources.
+2) Extra resources allocated.
+3) Split items/events.
+4) Merged/Reduced results.

 ## Delivery Protocols